Pains and Penalties Bill 1820: Prosecution case

 A further witness, Pietro Cuchi, an innkeeper in Trieste, told the Lords that he had spied on the couple through a keyhole, during which he thought he saw Pergami leave the Queen's bedroom wearing stockings, pantaloons and a dressing gown.
 However, he could not be sure because his view, through the keyhole, was restricted.
 He did say that Pergami's bed was not slept in, and that both chamber pots in Caroline's room were used.

 As Princess Lieven observed, the trial was a "solemn farce".
-On 25 August, a chambermaid from Karlsruhe, Barbara Kress, was sworn in.
-She was asked about the sheets on the Queen's bed: "Did you at any time see anything on the sheets?", asked the Attorney General.
-Her response was quietly spoken.
-Two interpreters, one for the King and one for the Queen, formed a huddle around the witness.
-The Queen's interpreter claimed the response wuste was not translatable; the King's interpreter was asked to press the witness for a further explanation.
-The witness broke down, and the proceedings were paused to allow her to regain composure.
+On 25 August, a German chambermaid from Karlsruhe, Barbara Kress, was sworn in.
+She was asked about the sheets on the Queen's bed: "Did you at any time see anything on the sheets?", asked Gifford.
+Kress's response was spoken quietly.
+Two interpreters, one for the King and one for the Queen, formed a huddle around her.
+The Queen's interpreter claimed the word wuste was not translatable; the King's interpreter was asked to press Kress for a further explanation.
+She broke down, and the proceedings were paused to allow her to regain composure.
 An eventual translation of "stains" was agreed.
 Tory Harriet Arbuthnot wrote in her journal "if the Whig Lords do not consider the disgusting details they have heard proof, the Whig ladies may in future consider themselves very secure against divorces."

 Caroline's former maid, Louise Demont, testified she had seen Caroline leave Pergami's bedroom wearing only a nightdress, and corroborated previous evidence that Caroline and Pergami had shared a tent and a bath during the cruise.
 She was also asked about stains on the bed-sheets, but refused to be drawn into details because it was "not decent".
 Under cross-examination, she was accused of living in England for more than a year under the assumed name of "Countess Colombier".
 Demont's flustered reply mimicked those of Majocchi, as she claimed she could not recall being called by that name.
 The defence said she had been sacked for lying, and produced a letter written by Demont in which she admitted coming to England on a "false pretence".
 Demont's sister, Mariette Brun, had remained in Caroline's service as a maid, and had passed information on her sister to Caroline's defence team.

 The procession of witnesses continued; a mason, Luigi Galdini, claimed he had stumbled across Pergami holding Caroline's bare breast in their Italian villa.
 Coachman Giuseppe Sacchi, who was Demont's lover, claimed that he had found the couple asleep in a carriage in each other's arms, with Caroline's hand on Pergami's undone breeches.
 Sacchi's testimony was ridiculed in the British press, as "the parties being asleep, such a position in a carriage, where the bodies are themselves upright, or nearly so, is beyond all question absolutely and physically impossible".